 The bed of a truck gets used- a lot.
 We haul everything from camping gear to gravel to Mom’s dining room table to the neighbor’s goats- yes, I saw this once.
 As such, this part of a pickup usually gets pretty beat up over the years.

 Also, when a bed is bare with nothing but a coat of paint, things tend to slide around and scratch it up to the point you’ll start seeing rust in the back and then dollars flying out the window.
+You could just cap it off with a tonneau cover (look here for more info on them), but that doesn’t solve all of your hauling problems.

 Plastic Bed Liners